earltreloar/Logosfield-public-evidence-/README.md

 ---

-This repository ships **validated evidence and reproduction scaffolding** for the Logosfield; a memory scalar field that is coupled across all matter and represented here projected across six tracks:
+This repository ships **validated evidence and reproduction scaffolding** for the Logosfield; a memory scalar field that is coupled across all matter and represented here projected across six tracks:It is the science behind my theory for the universe and existence the Odyssean-Dantean Cosmic Christy Theory (ODCCT)

 - **Mechanism #1 — Galaxy Spin Alignment**
 - **Mechanism #2 — Density Lensing (κ) Coherence**